seothemes/core-page-templates/README.md

 ## Usage

-Within your config file (typically found at `config/defaults.php`) define an array of page templates you would like to unregister.
+Within your config file (typically found at `config/defaults.php`) define an array of page templates you would like to register or unregister.

+**Please Note:** Page templates only need to be registered if they are more than two levels deep, e.g `./resources/templates/example.php`.
+This is because WordPress automatically scans themes for templates that are one or two levels deep.

 There are already class constants defined for the Genesis archive and blog templates.